My Bloody Valentine (band): m b v and beyond

-2013–present: Future plans

 In 2013, Shields announced plans to release a My Bloody Valentine EP "of all-new material," which would be followed by a fourth studio album.
-In September 2017, it was reported that Shields was working on material for a new My Bloody Valentine album that was projected for release in 2018.
+He was reported in 2017 to be working on material for a new My Bloody Valentine album, projected for release in 2018.
 As of 2018, two EPs were expected to be released in 2019, but all previously announced release estimates have not been met.

-In April 2020, American clothing brand Supreme announced a collaboration with My Bloody Valentine, licensing the album art of Glider, Feed Me With Your Kiss and Loveless for the company's Spring 2020 clothing collection.

-On 29 March 2021, My Bloody Valentine published a promotional video which features the cover art of previous releases as well as the text "31 03".
+On 29 March 2021, My Bloody Valentine published a promotional video which features the cover art of previous releases and the text "31 03".
 On 31 March 2021, it was announced that My Bloody Valentine signed with Domino Recording Company.
 The band's full discography from 1988 to 2013 was made available on streaming services worldwide for the first time, and CD and LP re-releases were announced for 21 May.
 While promoting My Bloody Valentine's re-releases, Shields confirmed that the band is working on new material, and said that they plan on finishing a melodic, song-oriented album and a more experimental album.

-In 2022, My Bloody Valentine accused music streaming service Spotify of showing "fake lyrics" which the band called "completely incorrect and insulting".

-On November 25, 2024, the band announced a one-off concert (its first in seven years) to take place on November 22, 2025 at the 3Arena in Dublin.
-This was further backed on March 28, 2025 by an additional three dates in Manchester, London, and Glasgow, all to take place after the Dublin date.
-On April 22, 2025, the band announced a show at the Zepp Namba in Osaka, and a show at the Tokyo Garden Theater.
-On September 25, 2025, the band were announced as being on the lineup for Primavera Sound Barcelona '26 on June 3–7, 2026.

-Style
+After a seven-year hiatus, My Bloody Valentine reformed for a worldwide tour beginning in November 2025.
+That same month, the band removed most of their work from streaming services in Israel as part of the No Music for Genocide boycott.

+Artistry

+Equipment and sound

+Shields' electric guitar sound is one of the most recognisable aspects of My Bloody Valentine's music, which "use[s] texture more than technique to create vivid soundscapes."
+During the late 1980s, Shields customised the tremolo systems for his Fender Jaguars and Jazzmasters; extending the tremolo arm and using it to pitch bend, which subsequently became a signature element of the band's sound.
+Shields used several alternate and open tunings that together with his tremolo manipulation achieved "a strange warping effect that makes the music wander in and out of focus", according to Rolling Stone.
+Shields' most notable effect is reverse digital reverb, sourced from an Alesis Midiverb II or Yamaha SPX90 effects unit.
+Together with the tremolo manipulation and distortion, he created a technique known as "glide guitar".

+Shields effects rig, which is mainly composed of distortion, graphic equalizers and tone controls, consists of at least 30 effects pedals and is connected to a large number of amplifiers, which are often set to maximum volume to increase sustain.
+During live performances, in the closing song "You Made Me Realise", My Bloody Valentine perform an interlude of noise, which can last for half an hour and often reaches 130 dB.
+Shields later remarked "it was so loud it was like sensory deprivation.
+We just liked the fact that we could see a change in the audience at a certain point."